dgaydukov/cert-aws/files/sa.md

 DS - is a standard, AD - implementation of DS by microsoft.
 AD (Active Directory) - microsoft DS that additionally provides SSO/LDAP so user can have roles/authentication to access resources, it stores users/computers/printers in company's network and provides access/roles to users.
 AD provides centralize authorization and authentication to network resources, it also stores network resources and users information like computer, printers, users, users groups, organizational units, passwords information.
-LDAP (Lightweight Directory Access Protocol) is an application protocol for querying and modifying items in directory service providers like AD.
+LDAP (Lightweight Directory Access Protocol, port 389, don't confuse with RDP - 3389) is an application protocol for querying and modifying items in directory service providers like AD.
 Objects in AD grouped into domains.
 Tree - collection of one or more domains.
 Forest - collection of trees that share common global catalog.
 Domain Controller - windows server that runs AD.
 AWS DS - managed service replicated across multiple AZ.
 There are 3 types of aws ds